Cray-HPE/docs-csm/operations/configuration_management/Management_Node_Image_Customization.md

 This document describes the configuration of a Kubernetes NCN image.
 The same steps could be used to modify a Ceph NCN image.

-1. Identify the NCN image to be modified.
+1. (`ncn-mw#`) Identify the NCN image to be modified.

-    This example assumes that the administrator wants to modify the Kubernetes image that is currently in use by Kubernetes NCNs.
-    However, the steps are the same for any Management NCN SquashFS image.
+    If this procedure is being done as part of a CSM upgrade, then the documentation which linked to this procedure will have provided instructions for how to set the `ARTIFACT_VERSION` variable.

-    If the image to be modified is the image currently booted on a Kubernetes NCN, the value for `ARTIFACT_VERSION` can be found by looking at the boot parameters for the NCNs, or from `/proc/cmdline` on a booted Kubernetes NCN.
+    Otherwise, if the image to be modified is the image currently booted on a Kubernetes NCN, then find the value for `ARTIFACT_VERSION` by looking at the boot parameters for the NCNs, or by reading  `/proc/cmdline` on a booted Kubernetes NCN.
 The version has the form of `X.Y.Z`.
     See: [boot parameters](../../background#metalserver)

+    ```bash
+    ARTIFACT_VERSION=<artifact-version>
+    ```

 1. (`ncn-mw#`) Obtain the NCN image's associated artifacts (SquashFS, kernel, and `initrd`).

     These example commands show how to download these artifacts from S3, which is where the NCN image artifacts are stored.
+    If customizing a Ceph image, the `k8s` string in these examples would be replaced by `ceph`.

     ```bash
-    ARTIFACT_VERSION=<artifact-version>

     cray artifacts get boot-images "k8s/${ARTIFACT_VERSION}/rootfs" "./${ARTIFACT_VERSION}-rootfs"

     cray artifacts get boot-images "k8s/${ARTIFACT_VERSION}/kernel" "./${ARTIFACT_VERSION}-kernel"